FOSS-Archives/Bare-License/README.md

  <Year(s)>  <Main Copyright Holder/Licensor(s)>

-Anyone is permitted to redistribute verbatim (or modified) copies of this Contract Agreement/License Document & changing it is allowed.
+Everyone is permitted to redistribute verbatim (or modified) copies of this Contract Agreement/License Document & changing it is allowed.

  The purpose of this Licensing option is to allow works to be available as Free & Open Sourced to the fullest extent that can possibly be permitted, which if the relevant works cannot be dedicated to the public domain with this license, then they shall still have the following fallback: